USS Indianapolis (CA-35): 1945

 Indianapolis was assigned to Task Force 54 (TF 54) for the invasion of Okinawa.
-When TF 54 began pre-invasion bombardment of Okinawa on 24 March, Indianapolis spent 7 days pouring 8-inch shells into the beach defenses.
+When TF 54 began pre-invasion bombardment of Okinawa on 24 March, Indianapolis spent seven days pouring 8-inch shells into the beach defenses.
 During this time, enemy aircraft repeatedly attacked the American ships.
 Indianapolis shot down six planes and damaged two others.
 On 31 March, the day before the Tenth Army (combined U.S. Army and U.S. Marine Corps) started its assault landings, the Indianapolis lookouts spotted a Japanese Nakajima Ki-43 "Oscar" fighter as it emerged from the morning twilight and dived vertically towards the bridge.
 The ship's 20 mm guns opened fire, but within 15 seconds the plane was over the ship.
 Tracers converged on it, causing it to swerve, but the pilot managed to release his bomb from a height of 25 ft, then crashing his plane into the sea near the port stern.
 The bomb plummeted through the deck, into the crew's mess hall, down through the berthing compartment, and through the fuel tanks before crashing through the keel and exploding in the water underneath.
 The concussion blew two gaping holes in the keel which flooded nearby compartments, killing nine crewmen.
 The ship's bulkheads prevented any progressive flooding.
 Indianapolis, settling slightly by the stern and listing to port, steamed to a salvage ship for emergency repairs.
 Here, inspection revealed that her propeller shafts were damaged, her fuel tanks ruptured, and her water-distilling equipment ruined.
 Indianapolis then steamed under her own power to the Mare Island Naval Shipyard for repairs.

-Transporting nuclear weapons

-After major repairs and an overhaul, Indianapolis received orders to undertake a top-secret mission of the utmost significance to national security: to proceed to Tinian island carrying the enriched uranium (about half of the world's supply of uranium-235 at the time) and other parts required for the assembly of the atomic bomb codenamed "Little Boy", which would be dropped on Hiroshima a few weeks later.